Macy StormSenior Content Creator

 Nofollow links are links to your website with the rel= “nofollow” tag.

-This tag tells search engines to ignore that link and not count it towards your site’s backlink profile.
+The nofollow tag tells search engines to ignore that link and not count it towards your site’s backlink profile.
 Since search engines don’t count these links, they don’t count towards improving your ranking in search results.

 Users can still click on these links to visit your page, as well as copy them and use them like any other link on a website.
 Behind the scenes, however, these links aren’t counting as a backlink to your site.